learnbyexample/cli-computing/cli_computing.md

 ### Line comparisons between files

-The `-f` and `-x` options can be combined to get common lines between two files or the difference when `-v` is used as well.
+The `-f` and `-x` options can be combined to get the common lines between two files or the difference when `-v` is used as well.
 Add `-F` if you want to treat the search strings literally (recall that regexp is the default).

 ```bash
 # change to the 'scripts' directory and source the 'grep.sh' script